Calculation of Easter Sunday in the Gregorian calendar

 Calculation formula: golden_number = 1 + year % 19

 We will now calculate the Julian epact.
 The constant 11 needs to be added to balance the year, a correction which was discovered by observing how new moons actually appeared during the time of the Gregorian reform.
 It merely causes a shift of three days, as compared to the calculations in the old Julian calendar, but the fact is, these old calculations differed from the astronomical reality of the time by as many as four days.
 According to the old tables, the first new moon of the year for Golden Number 1 was supposed to occur on 23 January (see the chronological table).
 After instituting the new reform, 10 days had to be removed, so they chose to postpone its removal until the 2nd of February, that way the new moon that preceded it in the calendar would be on the 3rd of January.
 Aloysius Lilius then adjusted the cyclic new moon for Gregorian epact 1 back three days (0 January ≡ 31 December).
 The Julian epact itself indicates this three-day correction of the new moon in the Julian calendar.
-More on this can be found on the page Comparison of Julian and Gregorian cyclic calculations.

 Calculation formula: Julian_epact = (11 × (golden_number - 1) + 11) % 30